novafarm/bo6-table-extractor/README.md

 Get the bo6_extract.py and requirements.txt into your preferred directory.

-Create your venv or use whatever environment and pip install -r requirements.txt
+Create your venv or use whatever environment and pip install -r requirements.txt.

 Once dependencies are installed, copy the html file provided by Activision to the same directory as the bo6_extract.py file.